jcreek/SvelteKitSaasBoilerplate/README.md

 For styling, the application uses [Tailwind CSS](https://tailwindcss.com/) with the [DaisyUI](https://daisyui.com/) component library and [HyperUI](https://www.hyperui.dev/).

+For taking payments the Stripe Checkout is used.

 In its current configuration, the application can be easily linked to Netlify via git for CI/CD, enabling automatic deployments on push to the main branch.